athulcd/athulcd.github.io/README.md

 *This site is built using Jekyll.
 Find the theme here - https://jekyll.github.io/minima/*

 # Contibuting to my blog
-PLease reach out to me if you wish to contribute
+Please reach out to me if you wish to contribute